pwallace/ia-templatizer/README.md

 ## Further Customization

 IA Templatizer is designed to be modular and extensible.
-You can add new modules to the `codebase/` directory to support additional metadata standards, custom validation, or integrati
+You can add new modules to the `codebase/` directory to support additional metadata standards, custom validation, or integrations.